gumble006/taqueriacrawl/README.md

 `npm start` and visit localhost:3000 in your browser

-The project uses Mongoose and/or MLab account for data store.
+The project uses a local MongoDB setup or MLab account for data store.